hownbey/portfolio/code-block-troubleshooting.md

 </CodeBlockWrapper>
 ```

 Paste the code sample flush with the left-hand side of your code editor.
-This gives the code proper indentation.
+This gives the code proper indentation and mysteriously clears up 404 issues.

 ```
 <CodeBlockWrapper>